John Capper: India, Burma and South Africa

 John Capper was born in Lucknow, India to civil servant William Copeland Capper and his wife Sarah in December 1861.
-Returning to England at an early age for education, Capper attended Wellington College and upon leaving in 1880 enrolled in the Royal Military Academy, Woolwich from where he went on to study at the School of Military Engineering at Chatham, before subsequently being commissioned into the Royal Engineers as a lieutenant.
+Returning to England at an early age for education, Capper attended Wellington College and upon leaving in 1880 enrolled in the Royal Military Academy, Woolwich from where he went on to study at the School of Military Engineering at Chatham, before subsequently being commissioned into the Royal Engineers as a lieutenant in July 1880.
 A capable engineering officer, Capper served in India and Burma for most of the first 17 years of his career, principally employed on military and public construction projects.
 He performed well in this position, being promoted to captain in 1889.

-In 1897, Capper was attached to the force dispatched to the Tirah Campaign on the North-West Frontier of British India.
-One of his tasks there was to supervise the construction of the first road for wheeled vehicles across the Khyber pass.
-At the campaign's successful conclusion, he was promoted to major and transferred to South Africa while his wife Edith Mary (née Beausire) and their son John Beausire Copeland Capper returned to England.
-Arriving in South Africa at the outbreak of the Second Boer War, Capper became deputy assistant director of railways, a vital job given the lengthy and dangerous supply routes along which the war was fought.
+In 1897, Capper was attached to the force dispatched to the Tirah campaign on the North-West Frontier of British India.
+One of his tasks there was to supervise the construction of the first road for wheeled vehicles across the Khyber Pass.
+At the campaign's successful conclusion, he was promoted to major in April 1899 and transferred to South Africa while his wife Edith Mary (née Beausire) and their son John Beausire Copeland Capper returned to England.

+Arriving in South Africa at the outbreak of the Second Boer War later in the year, Capper became deputy assistant director of railways, a vital job given the lengthy and dangerous supply routes along which the war was fought.
 In 1900, he received the brevet rank of lieutenant colonel and commanded several locally raised units, eventually becoming the commandant at Johannesburg.
 He returned to England in June 1902, following the end of hostilities the previous month, and on 22 August 1902 was appointed a Companion of the Order of the Bath (CB) in the October 1902 South Africa Honours list.